Afghanistan is the world's opium king. Can the Taliban afford to kill off their 'un-Islamic' cash cow?

 "I don't see a rural insurgency, where people who have issues of literacy ... running a taxation system based on price or value-added tax," he said.
 But beyond that, he said it doesn't make sense economically.

-Mansfield said profit margins on a kilogram of heroin range from $80-120 per kg (2.2 pounds) and around $30-50 for a kilogram of meth.
+Mansfield said profit margins on a kilogram of heroin range from $80-120 per kilogram (2.2 pounds) and around $30-$50 for a kilogram of meth.
 If you start imposing a 10% tax on the final price at the point of export -- around $1,800 a kilogram for heroin in its base form -- considering all other costs, most will have gone out of business, Mansfield explained.

 "When people bandy these numbers around and said 10% of gross, they never factored in any of the costs of production or whether this was even economically feasible.
 And it's not."